Bernard Spitzer: Controversies

-Personal life and death
+Personal life

 He was married to Anne Goldhaber whom he courted in the Catskills.
 They had three children: daughter Emily Spitzer (born 1955), a lawyer, Daniel Spitzer (born 1957), a neurosurgeon, and Eliot Spitzer (born 1959), former New York Governor.
 According to biographers, during a game of Monopoly between father and son, the elder Spitzer would order his seven- or eight-year-old son, Eliot, to sell him a piece of property, which, later in the game, the future governor could not afford.
 In this way the father taught his son: "Never defer to authority."
 To support Eliot's foray into politics, Bernard made a loan to his son of $5 million during the first two campaigns and paid him $200,000 per year.
 As of 2006, the Bernard and Anne Spitzer Charitable Trust had donated at least $140,000 to organizations led by political allies.

+Death

 Bernard Spitzer died on November 1, 2014, from Parkinson's disease at the age of 90.
 As of 2008, he had an estimated net worth of $500 million.
 He left each of his three children $50 million and donated $250 million to the Bernard and Anne Spitzer Charitable trust.